awollman/single-molecule-tools/docs/deconvolution.md

 ## Point Spread function

 Generate a measured or simulated PSF.
 This [code](https://uk.mathworks.com/matlabcentral/fileexchange/31945-widefield-fluorescence-microscope-point-spread-function) will generate a good PSF.
-Make sure each Z-plane is normalised to unitary intensity and the PSF array is the same size or larger than the image in all 3D.
+Make sure each Z-plane is normalised to unitary intensity and you simulate enough z-planes for your 3D object.

+## Simulate shape
+[This folder](../Image Simulation/3Dshapes) contains many functions for simulating shapes like spheres, shells and cylinders and combining them to create more complicated shapes like rod shaped bacterial cells.

+## Single compartment copy number